spekulatius/infosec-dorks/README.md

-# A Personal collection of InfoSec Dorks
+# A Personal Collection of InfoSec Dorks

 ## Surface Discovery